-The Policy authorizes the Treasurer-Tax Collector to invest in the Investment Trust of California, doing business as CalTRUST, and in California Asset Management Program ("CAMP"), California joint powers authorities in which the local agencies may invest funds pursuant to GC §53601(p).
-The combined investment in CalTRUST and CAMP shall not exceed \$25.0 million.
-At June 30, 2023, the County's investment in CalTRUST was \$25.0 million, which approximates fair value and is the same as the value of the pool shares, which is determined on a full cost basis.
+The Policy authorizes the Treasurer-Tax Collector to invest in local government investment pools such as the Investment Trust of California, doing business as CalTRUST, and in California Asset Management Program ("CAMP"), which are both California joint powers authorities in which the local agencies may invest funds pursuant to GC §53601(p).
+The total investment in local government investment pools must not exceed 10 percent at the time of purchase.
+As of June 30, 2024, the County's investments in CalTRUST and CAMP amounted to \$45.0 million, representing 1 percent of the pool.
+This value approximates fair value and is equal to the value of the pool shares, which is determined on a full cost basis.

-NOTE 3 - INTEREST RECEIVABLE
+NOTE 3 - TRADE RECEIVABLE AND INTEREST RECEIVABLE